 Is there a right time to seek divorce counseling?

 There is no right or wrong time to seek divorce counseling.
-You may be in the beginning stages of deciding to divorce, you may be separated or you may already be legally divorced, but still struggling with anger and bitterness, or anywhere in between.
+You may be in the beginning stages of deciding to divorce and would benefit from pre divorce counseling, you may be separated or you may already be legally divorced, but still struggling with anger and bitterness and would benefit from post divorce counseling, or anywhere in between.
 The ideal time would be as soon as you start contemplating the thought of divorce.
 Frequently, couples enter marriage counseling as a last resort and discover that they just cannot find their way to reconciliation.
 The decision to separate is less difficult when they have the support they need from an experienced therapist.